Marrwan03/ATM-System/README.md

 ###

-<h4 align="left">I build this system to create easy way for anyone wants Deposite or without money by his card,and to practise :-)</h4>
+<h4 align="left">I build this system to create easy way for anyone wants Deposite or without money by his card,and to practice :-)</h4>

 ###